 This public park is well over 500 acres in size and contains literally miles of walking trails that take in some of the city’s most intrinsically beautiful natural sights.
 Thanks to Discovery Park’s location, along the shores of Puget Sound, you can expect to find plenty of chances to spot wildlife and from seals and sea lions to almost 300 different species of bird, this is a real oasis away from the city streets.
 Meadows, beaches and historic buildings, such as Fort Lawton and West Point lighthouse, make a trip to the park far more than just another patch of grass from where to enjoy a quiet lunch.

 Situated on the south side of the Seattle Centre Park, this science museum is a not-for-profit organisation and originates from the displays used in Seattle’s World’s Fair back in the early 60’s.
 Today you’ll be treated to eight different buildings which include one of the largest laser dome theatres on the planet as well as not one but two IMAX cinemas.
 There’s also a tropical butterfly zone, a planetarium and untold amounts of interactive puzzles, games and displays to keep the whole family amused or confused for hours on end.

 The Great Wheel

 If you’re hoping to get a view of Puget Sound but don’t fancy the ferry journey then pay a visit to Seattle’s Great Wheel which resides on Pier 57 and is the tallest of its kind on the west coast, standing at an enormous 175ft.
-This Ferris wheel only opened in 2012 and has 42 gondolas that take just over 250 passengers high up and over Elliot Bay.
+This Ferris wheel has 42 gondolas that take just over 250 passengers high up and over Elliot Bay.
 Open all year round and offering rides until midnight at the weekends this is a great idea for an evening out and quite a romantic location if you have any important questions to pop.